 Pete Souza / White House Photo

-The White House Honey Ale beer is displayed in the Green Room of the White House on Feb.
+A bottle of White House Honey Ale beer is in the Green Room of the White House, Feb.
 6, 2011.
-A bottle of the brew recently sold for $1,200.

 It’s truly up to the people now.

 The White House says it will provide the recipe to its collection of home-brewed beer if enough people sign an official petition seeking its release.